 This 40-hour Bloodstain Pattern Analysis (BPA) course is designed for the student who wants to learn how to correctly identify and document bloodstain patterns.
-It will begin with the fundamental principles of BPA and theories behind pattern formation and evolve to practical application including scenario-based training and mock scenes.
+It will begin with the fundamental principles of BPA and theories behind pattern formation, and evolve to practical application including scenario based training and mock scenes.

 By the end of the training the student will feel comfortable analyzing a scene and be able to understand the actions that could or could not have occurred.
-This class will be useful to crime scene investigators, laboratory personnel who analyze bloodstained evidence, detectives who interview individuals involved in scenes of bloodshed, and prosecutors who should have an understanding of the discipline before presenting BPA evidence in court.
+This class will be useful to crime scene investigators, laboratory personnel who analyze bloodstained evidence, detectives who interview individuals involved in scenes of bloodshed and prosecutors who should have an understanding of the discipline before presenting BPA evidence in court.

 Develop an understanding of the physical characteristics of bloodstain patterns

 Learn how to correctly document and collect bloodstains and bloodstain patterns

 Develop an understanding of the physics and mathematics of blood in motion

 Understand how bloodstain pattern analysis can be utilized to aid in case reconstruction

 Composition of blood